 At a minimum the IRS says you should keep tax returns and any supporting documents for at least three years.
 For example, this year (2020) you should have everything going back to the 2017 tax year.

 Why 3 years?
-That’s how long the IRS generally has to audit you and charge any extra tax.
+That’s generally how many years the IRS can go back and audit and charge any extra tax.
 It’s also how long you have to correct an old tax return if you missed all or part of a refund.

-There are two types of records: 1) the actual tax return itself; and 2) source documents (W-2s, 1099s, receipts, etc.).
+There are two types of records you’ll need to hold on to: 1) the actual tax return itself; and 2) source documents (W-2s, 1099s, receipts, etc.).
 Here are examples of what records to keep if you own these common types of property (click each section to expand):

 Keep records that establish cost basis, depreciation, and amortization for at least three years after you sell the property.
 You should have separate files for each property if you own multiple properties.
 If you’ve been doing 1031 exchanges keep all records dating back to the original property you started with.

 Keep statements detailing purchases (cost basis) in taxable brokerage accounts.
-As of 2011 brokers must track cost basis for you.
-This is not the case for an investment bought before 2011, so hang on to records for pre-2011 investments.
+As of 2011 brokerage firms must keep track of cost basis for you.
+This is not the case for a security (such as a stock or mutual fund) bought before 2011, so hang on to records for pre-2011 investments.
 Most investment firms let you download statements online.
 You only need to do this for taxable accounts, not IRAs or 401(k)s.
 You should keep these records for at least 3 years after you sell that security.